-- Vs. 2, 4-8 explains how important it is for a believer to abide in Christ so we can bear much fruit. - Vs. 6 does not mean that one can lose their salvation.
+- Vs. 2, 4-8 explains how important it is for a believer to abide in Christ. - Vs. 6 does not mean that one can lose their salvation.
 Remember the Jews were the promised people of God.
-They felt they would automatically inherit eternal salvation because they were .
-Jesus was saying those Jews, and eventually, any non-believer who would not accept Him as Savior and Messiah would be cast from God's presence as an unbeliever. - Jesus reiterated His new commandment again in vs. 12.
+They felt they would automatically inherit eternal salvation because they were Jewish.
+Jesus was saying those Jews who would not accept Him as Savior and Messiah would be cast from God's presence as an unbeliever. - Jesus reiterated His new commandment again in vs. 12.